Increases to 401(k) and IRA contributions for 2025 give you more options to boost your savings.

 Roth IRA | $7,000 |

-The IRS also increased health savings account (HSA) contribution limits for 2024 for both individuals and families (see below).
+The IRS also increased health savings account (HSA) contribution limits for 2025 for both individuals and families (see below).
 As a reminder: The money you contribute to an HSA can be rolled over each year, it isn’t taxed, grows tax-free, and you’re not taxed when you withdraw funds for qualified medical expenses.
+HSAs also have a catch-up contribution provision of $1,000 for those age 55 and older.

 Income limits for IRA and Roth IRA contributions

 There’s no phase-out income limit for IRAs—generally anyone making any amount of income can open and contribute to an IRA.
 (And yes, you can have an IRA even if you have a 401(k) or 403(b) through your work.)
-However, income limitations do apply to saving in a Roth IRA, which are made with after-tax dollars.
+Above certain income limitations, Roth IRA contributions begin to phase out.
+Those are single/head of household making more than $150,000, and married filing jointly making more than $236,000.

 Tax deduction limits for IRAs

 Because Roth IRA contributions are made with after-tax dollars, they aren’t deductible on your taxes.
 But you may be able to deduct contributions to a traditional IRA; it’s dependent on income levels and whether or not you have a retirement plan through work.
-And the amounts you may be able to deduct increased for 2024.
 The IRS has more information; check with your tax professional for details on your situation.

 What’s next?